ShreeChaturvedi/entropy/README.md

 ## Documentation

-- `DESIGN.md` -- architecture notes and component details
+- `DESIGN.md` for architecture notes and component details
-- `docs/benchmarks.md` -- benchmark methodology and reporting
+- `docs/benchmarks.md` for benchmark methodology and reporting

 ## License

-MIT -- see `LICENSE`.
+MIT.
+See `LICENSE`.